rwtodd/rwtodd.github.io/_drafts/sleep-adjustment.md

 I enjoy having the morning hours to work, although I used to enjoy having the evening hours to work.
 I don't think there's much of a difference, there.

+### Jun 14 (Day 5) ###

+Did not get a full night's sleep, as I went to sleep late, and then was startled awake at 6:45AM.
+Will try harder to get to bed on time tonight, whether I am tired or not.

 [1]: https://www.quantamagazine.org/why-sleep-deprivation-kills-20200604/?utm_source=pocket-newtab
 [2]: https://archive.org/details/JustForFun